-The Windows settings are similar to group policy (GPO) settings in Active Directory (AD).
+The Windows settings are similar to group policy (GPO) settings in on-premises Active Directory (AD).
 These settings are built in to Windows, and are ADMX-backed settings that use XML.

 You can import custom and third party ADMX and ADML files.
 For more information, including the steps, go to Import custom or partner ADMX files.

 When managing devices in your organization, you want to create groups of settings that apply to different device groups.
 You also want a simple view of the settings you can configure.
 You can complete this task using Administrative Templates in Microsoft Intune.